Workday/canvas-kit/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Explain the **motivation** for making this change.
 What existing problem does the pull request solve?
 Anything in the Summary section will be attached to the squashed commit when this PR is merged. -->

 <!-- This is the category in the release notes.
 Common categories are Components, Infrastructure, and Documentation -->
-### Category
+### Release Category
 Components

+### Release Note
+Optional release note message.
+Anything in this section will show up a "Notes" section in release notes.

 ### BREAKING CHANGES
 Optional breaking changes message.
 If your PR includes breaking changes.
 It is extremely rare to put breaking changes outside a `prerelease/v*` branch.
 Anything in this section will show up in release notes.
 Remove this section if no breaking changes are present.

-### Notes
-Optional notes message.
-Anything in this section will show up in release notes.

 ---